Eberron Cursed Vampire

 Piercing, slashing, and bludgeoning damage that you take from non-magical sources is reduced by half your character level (minimum 1).

 You take 5 radiant damage per character level if you begin your turn in natural sunlight.
-While you remain in sunlight, you have disadvantage on all rolls.
+While you remain in sunlight, you have the Poisoned condition.